 ISR recruits the best teachers from within Latvia and around the world who are fully certified in their home countries.
-As of the start of the 2023 - 2024 academic year, school-wide enrolment was approximately 300 students and 47 faculty members, representing more than 45 nationalities.
+As of the start of the 2024 - 2025 academic year, school-wide enrolment is approximately 300 students and around 60 faculty members, representing more than 45 nationalities.